A workplace. A school. A place of worship. A movie theatre. A military recruiting center.

 They’re so varied as to seem almost random, these places across the country where mass shootings have occurred.
 But mass shootings are not arbitrary events, and their venues aren’t chosen by accident.

-“People aren’t randomly targeted,” says criminologist Frederic Lemieux, Ph.D., faculty director of Georgetown University’s graduate program in Applied Intelligence and an authority on mass shootings.
+“People aren’t randomly targeted,” says criminologist Frederic Lemieux, Ph.D., faculty director of Georgetown University’s Master's in Applied Intelligence program and an authority on mass shootings.
 “They are part of a community.”

 This fact could help explain why certain communities were targeted, why they were more susceptible to this kind of violence, and how the threats that they and similar localities continue to face might be alleviated in the future.